jesssoft/projects/haxe_interoperability/README.txt

 My desktop OS is Ubuntu14 LTS 64bit version, and linux and android were compiled and built on it.
 The windows version was built on Windows7.
 Therefore, there are 3 prebuilt versions now.
-I do not have any Mac machine, so I could not build Mac or IOS versions.
+I do not have any Mac machine, so I could not build Mac or iOS versions.

 1. Directory structure